Video transcript

 Question: I seem to have too much milk.
 Is this normal?

-Renee: It's normal for you to feel a change in your breasts between two and six days after birth.
+Renee: It’s normal for you to feel a change in your breasts between 2 and 6 days after birth.
 This is when your milk comes in and your milk changes from thick yellow colostrum to a thinner pale milk often with a bluish tinge.
 Your breasts might get larger, heavier and possibly tender or more sensitive.
-This fullness usually sorts itself out within the first few weeks as the amount of milk you're making gets in sync with the amount of milk your baby is drinking.
+This fullness usually sorts itself out within the first few weeks as the amount of milk you’re making gets in sync with the amount of milk your baby is drinking.

-If you keep making too much milk after the early weeks you might have an over-supply of milk.
-You might have rapidly filling breasts between feeds and breast milk might leak from your nipples between feeds too.
-If you have an over-supply you have a higher risk of a blocked duct or mastitis.
+If you keep making too much milk after the early weeks, you might have an oversupply of milk.
+You might have rapidly filling breasts between feeds and breastmilk might leak from your nipples between feeds too.
+If you have an oversupply, you have a higher risk of a blocked duct or mastitis.

-You might also have a fast let down reflex.
-If you have a fast let down you might notice that your baby often gags or gulps at the start of the feed and might come off the breast coughing.
+You might also have a fast let-down reflex.
+If you have a fast let-down, you might notice that your baby often gags or gulps at the start of the feed and might come off the breast coughing.

-A baby whose mother has an over-supply often has more wet and dirty nappies than usual, a lot of unsettled behaviour and large weight gains.
+A baby whose mother has an oversupply often has more wet and dirty nappies than usual, a lot of unsettled behaviour and large weight gains.
 Baby might also spit up quite a bit of milk after feeds.

-If you think you might have an over-supply call the Australian Breastfeeding Association Helpline on 1800 686 268 or talk to a lactation consultant.
+If you think you might have an oversupply, call the Australian Breastfeeding Association Helpline on 1800 686 268 or talk to a lactation consultant.

 Question: Do I need to express breastmilk?

 For further information about breastfeeding call the Australian Breastfeeding Association Helpline on 1800 686 268.
 Talk to a lactation consultant and/or your child and family health nurse.
-Visit the Raising Children Network website at http://raisingchildren.net.au or the ABA website http://www.breastfeeding.asn.au.
+Visit the Raising Children Network website at https://raisingchildren.net.au or the ABA website https://www.breastfeeding.asn.au.